About tourist tax

-We always get plenty of questions about how city tax actually functions in the Netherlands.
+We always get plenty of questions about how tourist tax actually functions in the Netherlands.
 And that's understandable, because it's not always very clear what needs to be paid and how.
 At Hotels.nl we like to keep things simple, especially when it comes to the price that hotel guests have to pay.
-As such, we've written a short summary for you to explain city tax.
+As such, we've written a short summary for you to explain tourist tax.

-To the purpose of a stay within the municipality by persons who are not registered in the municipal's local records as being residents, a city tax can be levied.
+To the purpose of a stay within the municipality by persons who are not registered in the municipal's local records as being residents, a tourist tax can be levied.

-Who do I pay city tax to and how?
+Who do I pay tourist tax to and how?

 Perhaps the most interesting question.
-The municipality determines whether a city tax should be levied and how much this should be.
+The municipality determines whether a tourist tax should be levied and how much this should be.
 Hotels therefore have absolutely no say in the matter!
-If the municipality opts for a city tax then there are basically four ways in which this could be charged:
+If the municipality opts for a tourist tax then there are basically four ways in which this could be charged:

 - - You pay a fixed price per person, per night.

 - - You pay a fixed price per booking: for the entire stay.

 - - You pay a price per room, per night.

 - - You pay a percentage of the room price.

 The first three are self-explanatory; although please note that the amount varies per municipality and can also differ per type of accommodation.
 For instance, a different tourist tax rate may apply to an apartment than to a hotel.